+44 (0)113 343 0221

 (2018, forthcoming) Review of Myles Campbell and William Derham (eds), Making Majesty: The Throne Room at Dublin Castle, A Cultural History (Irish Academic Press, Dublin, 2017).
 Reviewed in Eighteenth Century Ireland.

-(May 2018, forthcoming) Review of Terence Dooley, Patrick Cosgrove, Karol Mullaney-Dignam (eds), Aspects of Irish Aristocratic Life: Essays on the Fitzgeralds and Carton House (U.C.D., Dublin, 2014).
-Reviewed in Irish Studies Review.
+(March 2018) Review of Terence Dooley, Patrick Cosgrove, Karol Mullaney-Dignam (eds), Aspects of Irish Aristocratic Life: Essays on the Fitzgeralds and Carton House (U.C.D., Dublin, 2014).
+Reviewed in Irish Studies Review, xxvi, issue 2.
+Available to view here.

 (Jan.
 2018) Review of Karen Sonnelitter, Charity Movements in Eighteenth-Century Ireland: Philanthropy and Improvement (Woodbridge, Boydell and Brewer, 2016).
 Reviewed in History: The Journal of the Historical Association, ciii, issue 354, pages 158-159.
 Available to view here.